How to Treat Allergies

 - Cromolyn ( Nasalcrom): This nasal spray can prevent allergy symptoms like runny nose, sneezing, itching, and stuffiness.

 - Steroid nasal sprays: If symptoms last and are more severe, steroid nasal sprays are one of the best treatments for allergy symptoms if used regularly.
 Most sprays are by prescription only.
-One, Nasacort, can be purchased over the counter.
+Two, Nasacort and Flonase, can be purchased over the counter.

 - Saline nose sprays: These can clean out allergens caught in your nose.